unicode-org/icu/docs/processes/release/tasks/publish/index.md

 A possible future alternative might be a sym-link folder, or HTTP redirect that points to the latest release.

-We no longer need to add the note about Git LFS files, as GitHub now includes them in the auto-generated .zip downloads.
+Note: We no longer need to add the note about Git LFS files, as GitHub now includes them in the auto-generated .zip downloads.

+Note: The release tag name convention changed with ICU 78.
+Prior, the convention was like `release-63-rc` or `release-63-1`.
+Afterwards, the convention is like `release-63.1rc` or `release-63.1`.

 #### Maintenance release